bobstaypolo/bobstaypolo.github.io/_posts/2025-05-03-How-does-moving-the-mouse-move-the-cursor.md

 [picture of the machine - picture of the circuit boards aranged]

-Ok, first a high level sequence of events, thinking in terms of abstract messages passing from one part of machine to another, without yet worrying about how electricity is used to send these signals
+Ok, first a high level sequence of events, thinking in terms of abstract messages passing from one part of the machine to another, without yet worrying about how electricity is used to send these signals

 [diagram of innards on the left, abstract view from the processor on the right]